STORY REMOVED: US–Election 2020-Senate-Tennessee

 NASHVILLE, Tenn.
-(AP) — The Associated Press has withdrawn its story about (add details about the error).
+(AP) — The Associated Press has withdrawn its story about the Tennessee Senate election, which incorrectly reported James Mackler had won the Democratic nomination.
 AP will publish a corrected version of the story.
-(This is an optional addition, delete if unneeded)

 STORY REMOVED: US–Election 2020-Senate-Tennessee